-You may own a car or a home or have money in the bank.
-Add it all up, and it can seem like you have a lot going for you.
-But is that the whole picture?
-Not really.
-Because to truly know what you have, you also have to factor in what you owe on those things.
+You may own a car or a home—or have money in the bank.
+Add it all up, and it can seem substantial.
+But to truly know what you own, you have to factor in what you owe.

 The combination of what you own (your assets) and what you owe (your liabilities) makes up your personal net worth.
 Knowing your net worth is important for two reasons:

 - It lets you understand your current financial situation.

 - It gives you a reference point for measuring progress toward your goals.

 Ideally, as you continue to earn and save, your net worth will grow.
 If your net worth is low or in the red, you’ll need to work on saving more and spending less.
 To watch your progress, calculate your net worth now and recalculate it once or twice a year.

 How to set up a personal net worth statement.